ArtuxF/GitTTY/README.md

 *   **Interactive Menus**: A simple, menu-driven interface that guides you through every operation.
 *   **Smart URL Builder**: No need to type full URLs.
 Quickly build links for GitHub or GitLab (both HTTPS and SSH).
-*   **Smart Destination Path**: Suggests a default cloning directory (e.g., `~/dotfiles`) and allows manual entry with path autocompletion.
+*   **Configurable Default Directory**: Set and customize your default cloning directory through the Settings menu.
-*   **Frequent Repositories**: Save your most-used repositories with friendly names for quick access later.
+*   **Frequent Repositories Management**: Save your most-used repositories with friendly names and manage them with detailed actions:
-*   **Update Existing Repos**: Pull the latest changes for any repository you've previously cloned and saved.
+    *   Clone or Update repositories
+    *   View detailed repository information (URL, local path, etc.)
+    *   Remove repositories from your frequent list
+*   **Smart Repository Detection**: Automatically detects if a destination directory is already a Git repository and offers to pull updates instead of cloning.
+*   **Visual Progress Indicators**: Spinner animations during long-running operations like cloning and pulling to provide real-time feedback.
+*   **Auto-Stash Integration**: When pulling updates, if local changes would be overwritten, GitTTY offers to automatically stash changes, pull, and reapply them.
 *   **Self-Update**: Update GitTTY to the latest version directly from the main menu.
 *   **Post-Clone Script Execution**: Automatically run an installation or setup script right after cloning.
 *   **Branch & Tag Selection**: Choose a specific branch or tag to clone.